Yugal-kosamshile/HTML-Pages/README.md

 ## 🔗 **Live Preview**

-You can also view this project live [here](#) (Add a link to your hosted portfolio, e.g., GitHub Pages, Netlify, etc.).
+You can also view this project live [here](https://yugal-kosamshile.github.io/HTML-Portfolio/)
 ---

 ## 🤝 **Connect with Me**